nitin2001581402/Voice-to-Text-app-using-Tauri-Deepgram/README.md

 ## Features

-- Push-to-talk voice input with clear start and stop controls.
+- Push-to-talk voice input using Start and Stop recording buttons
-- Real-time audio capture from the microphone.
+- Microphone access and real-time audio capture using Web Audio API
-- Streaming transcription using Deepgram's WebSocket API.
+- Live speech-to-text transcription using Deepgram WebSocket API
-- Displays transcribed text live in a textarea.
+- Real-time display of transcribed text in the application
+- Clear transcription functionality
-- Handles permissions, errors, and connection status gracefully.
+- Graceful handling of microphone permissions and connection errors

+## Architecture Decisions

+- The UI layer is built using React components.
+- Audio capture logic is handled separately using the Web Audio API.
+- Deepgram integration is isolated in a service file to maintain separation of concerns.
+- Environment variables are used to secure the Deepgram API key.

 ## Technology Stack